cliffordp/tk-event-weather/readme.txt

 = Version 1.5.0 =
 * November 21, 2017
-* Over 90 development hours since the last release!
-Enjoy the fruits of my labor and, if you're using alongside a calendar plugin, please consider purchasing a paid add-on to help me and make your life easier! :)
+* Over 100 development hours since the last release!
+Enjoy the fruits of my labor and, if you're using this alongside a calendar plugin, please consider purchasing (or requesting) its paid add-on to help me and make your life easier! :)

 Enhancements: